Beaver Damage Problems in 2011

 to get rid of them when they do their thing.
 Beavers are just big swimming rats with flat tails.

-Check out our youtube videos that describe this year's project in more detail:
+Check out our youtube videos describing the restoration project in more detail:

 2011 Beaver Pond, beginning to dismantle the dam and drain the pond